 - blood pressure

 As a result, identical twins may have similarities in the ridges, whorls, and loops in their fingerprints.
 But upon closer examination, you’ll notice differences in some of the smaller details, including spaces between ridges and divisions between branch markings.

-Identical twins share a lot of similarities in both their genetic makeup and their physical appearances.
-But, like those who aren't twins, identical twins all have unique fingerprints.
+Identical twins have closely related genetic makeup with slight differences and similar physical appearances.
+But, like those who aren’t twins, identical twins all have unique fingerprints.

 Due to environmental factors that affect their development inside the womb, it’s impossible for identical twins to have the exact same fingerprints.
 Anecdotal observations suggest some similarities exist but there’s no research to support this.